 Minimum fanout of non-clock nets to be kept on globals - Specifies the minimum fanout of non-clock (data) nets to be kept on globals (no demotion).
 The default is 5000.
-If you run out of global routing resource for your design, increase this number or select a bigger die for your design.
-A valid range is between 300 and 20,000.
+If you run out of globing routing resource for your design, increase this number or select a bigger die for your design.